 The Negative Temperature Coefficient thermistor (NTC) diminishes its resistance when the temperature increases.
 While the Positive Temperature Coefficient (PTC) increases its resistance when the temperature increases.
 Thermistors are available from 100 ohms to 10K or more qualities.

 Working of Temperature Controlled DC Fan

-A small brushless DC fan goes on to increases the airflow.
-At the point when the temperature returns normal, the temperature controlled dc fan naturally turns off.
+A small brushless DC fan goes on to increase the airflow.
+At the point when the temperature returns to normal, the temperature controlled dc fan naturally turns off.
 Diode 1N4007 is important to evacuate back EMF when T1 turns off.